 The M on counterfeit oxycodone looks different from the one on the real thing.
 There’s space between the lines of the letter on fake oxy pills, while the “legs” of the M on real pills are merged.
 The number thirty on fake oxycodone pills is also a bit bigger, and the individual numbers are further apart.

 The coloring of fake prescription drugs is also often different from the real pills.
-They range from yellowish white to pastel blue.
-The weight of pills and whether they disintegrate in water can also determine whether it’s real or fake.
+They range from yellowish-white to pastel blue.
+The weight of pills and whether they disintegrate in water can also determine whether they’re real or fake.
 The best way to avoid a potentially fatal overdose or other adverse reactions that can occur from using fake pills is to not buy them at all.

 We offer opioid addiction treatment as well as treatment for different forms of prescription drug abuse.
 Our levels of care range from partial hospitalization to outpatient services, allowing us to help people in all stages of addiction heal.
-We also offer family and couples therapy to help those closest to our clients learn about addiction and how they can be there for their loved ones.
+We also offer family and couples therapy at our Delaware drug rehab to help those closest to our clients learn about addiction and how they can be there for their loved ones.

 No matter how far into addiction you are, we can help.
-Call Banyan Treatment Center Delaware today at 888-280-4763 to learn how to get started.
+Call Banyan Treatment Centers Delaware today at 888-280-4763 to learn how to get started.

 - United States Department of Justice - Acting U.S. Attorney Warns of Increasing Danger of Counterfeit Prescription Opioids Containing Fentanyl